zhaouv/gameclock/README.md

 CSS classes:
 * Style the game clock or each individual player clock
-* Style each player clock accordiong to the clcok state: expired, running, paused, init.
+* Style each player clock according to the clock state: expired, running, paused, init.

 ## Documentation
 [Please read the docs by clicking here.](docs/README.md)